-The Nebo and Babel deposits (jointly referred to as Nebo-Babel) is the largest nickel-sulphide discovery since Voisey’s Bay in Canada in 1993 and the first major discovery in the West Musgrave region.
+The Nebo and Babel deposits (jointly referred to as Nebo-Babel) are the largest nickel-sulphide discovery since Voisey’s Bay in Canada in 1993 and the first major discovery in the West Musgrave region.

-· Low technical risk due to open pit mining methods and a conventional processing requirement;
+· Low technical risk due to open pit mining methods and conventional processing of ore;

-· An operating cost profile at the lower end of existing Western Australian nickel producers;
+· An operating cost profile at the lower end of existing nickel and copper producers.

 In April 2015 a positive Scoping Study was completed for Nebo-Babel demonstrating a technically robust project with a long initial mine life; low operating cost profile; and high-quality product.